Manchester Log-end - Regional Dartboard

-The boards are dyed jet black so that the embedded metal scoring segment dividers and numbers can easily be seen.
-The board also need to be kept immersed in water when not in use otherwise the board will dry out and split only removing for an hour or two prior to play.
+The boards are dyed jet black to easily see the embedded metal scoring segment dividers and numbers.
+The board must also be immersed in water when not in use.
+Otherwise, the board will dry out and split.
+Remove the board from the water an hour or two before play.